greentfrapp/project-asimov/notes/bostrom_yudkowsky_2014.md

 The algorithm should be predictable by the humans that they govern.

-> The job of the legal system is not necessarily to optimize society,but to provide a predictable environment within which citizens can optimize their own lives.
+> The job of the legal system is not necessarily to optimize society, but to provide a predictable environment within which citizens can optimize their own lives.

 **Robustness**